Pick the one you want most

 The discovery of the PHOX2B gene was a remarkable milestone after it was first being described in patients with congenital central hypoventilation syndrome.
 While it is rare for sleep apnea patients to have mutations in the PHOX2B gene, researchers have noted "silent" mutations in children with features of sleep apnea along with facial features associated with congenital central hypoventilation syndrome.

 This gene is pivotal for respiratory neural circuitry.
 In mouse studies, deletion of PHOX2B resulted in sleep apneas and impaired response to changes in carbon dioxide levels.
-This is a classic example of how one gene can have a significant impact on breathing regulation during sleep.
+This is a classic example of how one gene can have a significant impact on breathing regulation during sleep and the maintenance of appropriate oxygen level during periods of rest.

 Important Genetic Pathways Related to Sleep Apnea